 Since the early 1900s, Portland internist Noble Wiley Jones, M.D., had dreamed of forming a multispecialty group similar to the one pioneered by the Mayo Clinic.
 He shared the idea with three other physicians — Robert Coffey, M.D., Charles Sears, M.D., and Dr. Joyce, who was then completing his surgical training at the Mayo Clinic.
 All three embraced the concept, and in 1913, they formed a group and began seeing patients.
 But their efforts were soon interrupted by the United States’ entry into World War I.

 After serving in the war, Drs.
 Jones and Joyce continued their partnership, and others soon joined them.
 Dr. Joyce invited internist Laurence Selling, M.D., with whom he had served in the war.
 Dr. Selling invited otolaryngologist Frank Kistner, M.D., and Dr. Kistner suggested ophthalmologist Joseph McCool, M.D.

 In June of 1921, the five physicians began their group practice under the name “Jones, Joyce, Kistner, Selling and McCool.”
-Dr. McCool withdrew soon after, shortening the lengthy name by one, and the four founders of what would later be called The Portland Clinic continued on, building the first, and now largest, physician-owned group practice in Oregon.
+Dr. McCool withdrew soon after, shortening the lengthy name by one, and the four founders of what would later be called The Portland Clinic continued on, building the first physician-owned, multi-specialty group practice in Oregon.